BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 Once again to start figuring this out I started with a Wireshark window of a successful authentication.
 I noticed that even though PEAP uses a different EAP Type ID (EAP-TLS is 13, PEAP is 26) (and you might've noticed that the screenshot above actually shows PEAP), the data within EAP was still the same as with EAP-TLS.
 This was a welcome surprise as I had just spent all this time to implement EAP-TLS, but now I had to re-organize the code to support the same protocol logic with a different type ID and also for protocols to support an "inner" layer.

+I also hadn't written the original EAP-TLS implementation to support writing/reading "Application Data" from the TLS connection, as this simply wasn't required with EAP-TLS.

 On the successful connection I noticed that unlike with EAP-TLS, there was still traffic being sent back and forth after the successful TLS Handshake...however I wasn't able to look at what's contained in the TLS connection.

 {{< figure src="encrypted-tls-data.png" position="center" caption="Alright, keep your secrets then." >}}